cosmonic-labs/concordance/examples/bankaccount/README.md

 </summary>

+You will need to run `make par full` in the `/capability-provider` directory in this repository to generate your own copy of the provider.
+Once Concordance has had a published release, you'll be able to use its OCI reference.

-Build all actors in this repository by executing the default target of the Makefile in this folder:
+Next, build all actors in this repository by executing the default target of the Makefile in this folder:

 ```console
 make